Diggory/AppConfig/README.md

 Useful for applications on Linux, where (at the time of writing) [Foundation's UserDefaults don't work](https://github.com/apple/swift-corelibs-foundation/issues/4837).
 I assume that this will be rectified in [The new Swift-based Foundation Project](https://github.com/apple/swift-foundation)

+If you are targetting Apple's platforms, then you should probably use Foundation's [UserDefaults](https://developer.apple.com/documentation/foundation/userdefaults) class instead of this package.
+[Hacking With Swift Example](https://www.hackingwithswift.com/read/12/2/reading-and-writing-basics-userdefaults) for using UserDefaults

 > [!NOTE]
 > Fill this section out with examples as per below…